canonical/ubuntu-core-docs/docs/explanation/docker-companion-snap.md

 Companion snaps are most useful when creating self-contained Ubuntu Core images that boot into a production state without manual intervention.

-This is achieved by building a [custom Ubuntu Core image](/tutorials/build-your-first-image/index) that includes the companion snap along with the [Docker Engine](https://snapcraft.io/docker).
+This is achieved by building a {ref}`custom Ubuntu Core image <ref-index-build-your-first-image>` that includes the companion snap along with the [Docker Engine](https://snapcraft.io/docker).

 The Ubuntu Core image can also include the application configurations if they aren't sourced from remote media.